-10.55.705 ADMINISTRATIVE PERSONNEL: ASSIGNMENT OF SCHOOL (1) School systems with nine or fewer FTE licensed staff and without a licensed superintendent may use a supervising teacher and the services of the office of the county superintendent to satisfy principal requirements.
-(1) School systems with nine or fewer FTE licensed staff and without a licensed superintendent may use a supervising teacher and the services of the office of the county superintendent to satisfy principal requirements.
-(1) The assignment of licensed school administrators/principals for all configurations of school systems shall be recommended by the District Superintendent or County Superintendent to the local board of trustees based on the scope, functions, and duties of the administrator/principal outlined in 10.55.703, who recognize that in order to have a quality school system, leadership and leadership stability matter.
+10.55.705 ADMINISTRATIVE PERSONNEL: ASSIGNMENT OF SCHOOL ADMINISTRATORS/PRINCIPALS (1) School systems with nine or fewer FTE licensed staff and without a licensed superintendent may use a supervising teacher and the services of the office of the county superintendent to satisfy principal requirements. staff and without a licensed superintendent may use a supervising teacher and the services of the office of the county superintendent to satisfy principal requirements.
+The assignment of licensed school administrators/principals for all configurations of school systems shall be recommended by the district superintendent or county superintendent to the local board of trustees based on the scope, functions, and duties of the administrator/principal outlined in 10.55.703, who recognize that in order to have a quality school system, leadership and leadership stability matter.
 Further it is recognized that principals and assistant principals are the school leaders whose impact is second only to the classroom teacher in quality student learning outcomes and the safety and wellbeing of students. (a) Local board of trustees may employ a principal/superintendent combination to lead their school districts. (b) Local board of trustee shall ensure that administrator/principal duties shall be met through the employment of a superintendent/principal or, where practicable, seek the needed services of the county superintendent in a school district with fewer than 125 students. (c) A school district must assign licensed school administrator/principal full or partial FTE based on scope, function, and responsibilities for a school district with an enrollment of 125 students or more.
-The local board of trustees has the responsibility to staff the leadership they need and their community wants.
+Empowering local school districts to determine leadership staffing (principals and superintendents) per school and instructional program.
+Through local control districts can strategically assign leadership staff to programs while ensuring the needs of students are met.